 Product metrics are data about how customers and users interact with digital applications and products and how they interact with the business.
 Product metrics are used by product teams, marketing teams, customer success teams, and analytics teams to determine the success of products and websites.
-Product metrics are data analyses that benefit companies to assess product progress and learn how customers involve with the product.
+Product metrics are data analyses that benefit companies in assessing product progress and learning how customers involve with the product.
 Standard metrics such as termination rates and conversion rates are reflected in product strategy and help different stakeholders in the company understand the product’s value.

-Product metrics vary significantly from product to industry.
-However, a standard metric can be used for almost all products choosing the right metric for key performance indicators.
+These vary significantly from product to industry.
+However, a standard metric can be used for almost all products, choosing the right metric for key performance indicators.
 It is a significant part of the product improvement process.
 Many experts recommend tracking metrics at the time of product or feature launch.

 Product metrics are often classified into different groups.
 It is an efficient way to estimate how a product works from various aspects.
 Classifying Product Metrics One valuable and straightforward way to classify product metrics is to separate them into two groups: business metrics and action metrics.